Can I find out any more detailed information on a trip that I'm interested in?

 Can children come on your trips?

 Children under 18 must be accompanied by an adult.
-Children from 10 upwards can usually manage the easier trips, and often enjoy them immensely - younger for some private group family holidays.
-The main thing is that the child is keen to come.
+Children from 8 upwards can usually manage the easier trips, and often enjoy them immensely.
+The main thing is that the child is keen to hike!

 What about Insurance?